 This is how we are updating our living room:

 getting the supplies to make one this weekend (hopefully!). – done!

 still looking for the right ones!
 Found them…finally!
 But unfortunately they haven't made it up on the wall yet.
 I'll get to it!

 Sectional– we had already purchased this a few months back (before we decided we were making updates) as we were really in need.
 But the new sectional fits in very nicely with the new additions.

-Entertainment Center– We would eventually like to downsize to a smaller TV stand (right now we have a huge entertainment center that surrounds our 55 inch TV and takes up a lot of space).
+Entertainment Center– We would eventually like to downsize to a smaller media cabinet (right now we have a huge entertainment center that surrounds our 55 inch TV and takes up a lot of space).
 But this is one update that will have to wait.

 Floor– this will be awhile as we're not replacing our floor until we remodel our kitchen (hopefully sometime next year).
 So for now, we're living with the carpet.

 If your budget is small, consider shopping at thrift stores, second hand stores, and antique stores.
 We attended a flea market and hit an antique store and two second hand stores last weekend.
 Although we don't always find what we're looking for, you can definitely get decor at a much cheaper price.
 I found a great handmade sign for my coffee bar that we're working on once the living room is done.

 There are also many stores online that have good deals.
 One of my favorite daily deal sites is Decor Steals, but their merchandise usually sells out very quickly so you want to really watch their site if you're looking for something specific.
 (I signed up to get their daily emails so I can see if they have anything I want daily).

 Maybe you can't tackle an entire room right now.
 That's fine.
 Still, decide what you want to change and then do one thing at a time.
 Paint.
 Buy one piece of furniture, or one piece of decor.
 Add throw pillows to your couch.
 Some new wall art.
 A rug.
 Whatever that one thing is, do it.